 - 1. If a line is entered incorrectly, click OK to close the New CAD Line dialog. - 2.
-Select Edit> Edit Behaviors> Edit Object Parts to edit individual line segments within a polyline. - 3.
-Click on the incorrect line to select it, then click Delete . - 4.
-Click the Edit Object Parts toggle button again to turn it off. - 5.
-Place a CAD point at the end of the last correct line using the Place Point tool to create a new current point. - 6.
-Select CAD> Lines> Input Line and continue entering data in the New CAD Line dialog.
+Select CAD> Lines> Disconnect Edges \square , then click on the incorrect edge of the polyline to select it. - 3.
+Click the Delete dit button or press Del key on your keyboard. - 4.
+Place a CAD point at the end of the last correct line using the Place Point \boxtimes tool to create a new current point. - 5.
+Select CAD> Lines> Input Line 🚔 and continue entering data in the New CAD Line dialog.